 Initially, a house pad has to be cut with an excavator/end loader, ensuring the raised fill is compacted sufficiently to support the slab.
 Of course you have made the decision that the cut is not too severe as to create concerns if there is movement, unstable soil, or erosion potential.
 The deeper the cut, the deeper the foundation footing has to be extended, in order to reach the original ground level and the more reinforcing required to brace the slab.
 Bottom line, the expense will rise as the cut deepens.

 To build a concrete slab yourself you will need quite a lot of skill and experience in planning, boxing, laying vapour and pest barriers, reinforcing, pouring, screeding, finishing and curing.
+And an engineering plan to pass council regs.
 For info and graphics on this slab building go to our DIY Concrete Slab page

-Your kit plan will have a floor system plan outlining pier spacings and bearer/joist positions and spacings.
+Your concrete footing detail on the kit plan will have a floor system plan outlining pier spacings and bearer/joist positions and spacings.
 Use this to do your initial house setout.

 To get correct pier spacings check your concrete footing details, do your long divisions and make a template rod, making sure you follow profile markings and utilise plumb bobs on elevations.
 Check your markings three times.
 It's easy to be wrong twice!!